pdidev/pdi/plugins/decl_hdf5/README.md

 # The Decl'HDF5 plugin

+**WARNING** This documentation is a work in progress and does not reflect the full Decl'HDF5 potential.

 The Decl'HDF5 plugin enables one to read and write data from HDF5 files in a declarative way.
 Decl'HDF5 does not support the full HDF5 feature set but offers a simple